 Giving Dakṣiṇa is an integral part of every religious ceremony as per the Scriptural quotes given below.

 Rates of Dakshina The Śāstra recommends a sliding scale of Dakṣina as a guideline, based upon the price of a dairy cow.
-In Australia given the price of milk yielding pedigree cows range from $1000-$2000, and taking $1000 as a baseline, we can calculate the estimated dakshina.
+In Australia given the price of milk yielding pedigree cows range from $2000-$2200, and taking $2000 as a baseline, we can calculate the estimated dakshina.

-(One should bear in mind that many Christian communities give 10% of their salary to the Church!
+(One should bear in mind that many Christian communities give 10% of their salary to the Church).
 Rules of Dakṣina From the Śatapatha Brahmana

 One who hosts a yajña without giving dakṣina to the priests obtains sinful reactions.
 (S.B i ;2;3;4; S.B.ii 2;2;2.
 No oblation (homa) should be offered without dakṣina.
 (S.B. ix ;1;3;7.)
 Let there be no haggling for the sacrificial fee, for by haggling the priests are deprived of their place in heaven.
 (S.B. ix 5;2;16.)
 By means of dakṣina to the priests the yajña becomes successful; for this reason gifts are made to the priests.
 The glory of the yajña is the priests and their glory is the sacrificial fee (dakṣina), hence if the priest is given a dakṣina he must not (at least on the same day) give it away, lest he make over to someone else the glory that was due to him.
 But rather on the morrow or the day after, he can give it away after having acquired the glory; whatever it may be; gold, a cow, a garment or a horse.
 (S.B. xiv ;1;1;32)